29 Best Books on Structural Geology

 7."Structural Geology" by Haakon Fossen

-“Structural Geology” Book Review: The book contains concepts and theories in such a way that even an Undergraduate student is able to know about Structural Geology.
-Geology of groundwater and petroleum is also explained.
-The book contains numerous photos, study-problems, illustrations and learning modules in each chapter.
-The book starts with giving basic knowledge about the subject and some basic terms related to it.
-Then it moves towards the latest concepts.
-The book can prove out to be useful for Agriculture or Geology related students, Geologists, and environmentalists too.
+“Structural Geology” Book Review: This book contains concepts and theories in such a way that even undergraduate students can understand structural geology.
+It explains the geology of groundwater and petroleum and contains numerous photos, study problems, illustrations, and learning modules in each chapter.
+The book starts by giving basic knowledge about the subject and some basic terms related to it before moving towards the latest concepts.
+It can be useful for agriculture or geology-related students, geologists, and environmentalists.

 8."Engineering and General Geology" by Parbin Singh

-“Engineering and General Geology” Book Review: In the start of the book, readers can find introduction on the topics like the Earth, Geological Work of Natural Agencies, Geological Work of Water, Geological Work of Glaciers, Structural Features of Rocks following which they will be able to find high-level topics like Geological Investigations, Dams and Reservoirs, Tunnels and Road Cuts, Improvement of Sites.
-It focuses on almost all the topics and latest theories that have something to describe the geographical condition and reason behind the happening of that condition in our planet Earth.
-The book focuses on Geologists and students related to Geography and Environment.
+“Engineering and General Geology” Book Review: The book covers a broad range of topics, from the Earth, Geological Work of Natural Agencies, Geological Work of Water, Geological Work of Glaciers, Structural Features of Rocks, Geological Investigations, Dams and Reservoirs, Tunnels and Road Cuts, to Improvement of Sites.
+It focuses on almost all the topics and latest theories that have something to describe the geographical condition and reason behind the happening of that condition on our planet Earth.
+The book is useful for geologists and students related to geography and environment.

 9."Fundamentals of Structural Geology" by David D Pollard and Raymond C Fletcher